Tennis Legends: Arthur Ashe - A legendary pioneer for racial equality and the fight against AIDS

 A second Grand Slam success would materialise in 1970, at the Australian Open, defeating compatriot Dick Crealy in straight sets.
 This was in the days when the season's opening major was still played on grass.
 Ashe made just six appearances in Melbourne, reaching the final on four occasions.

-The haul of titles Ashe collected in 1975 featured the prestigious WCT Finals (now ATP Tour Finals) after he defeated Bjorn Borg in the final held in Dallas.
+The haul of titles Ashe collected in 1975 featured the prestigious WCT Finals (now ATP Tour Finals) after he defeated Bjorn Borg in the finals, held in Dallas.
 This ranks as his finest individual success outside the three majors he won.
 He would go on to finish 1975 as ATP Player of the Year.

-Representing the United States of America, Ashe was part of four Davis Cup winning teams.
+Representing the United States of America, Ashe was part of four Davis Cup-winning teams.
 Triumphs in 1963, 1968, 1969 and 1970 established him as an American tennis superstar.
 Ashe was the first black man to feature for the US team.

 A feeling of patriotic service was further instilled in Ashe when he enlisted in the United States Army in 1966.
-He was stationed with the US Military Academy at West Point where he operated as a data processor.
+He was stationed at the US Military Academy at West Point, where he operated as a data processor.
 Ashe eventually ascended to 1st Lieutenant and was honorably discharged from the Army in February 1969.
 He would go on to receive a National Defense Service Medal for his service.

 The one that got away

+The one Grand Slam that eluded Ashe was the French Open.
+He made eight appearances at Roland Garros.
+His best showing were quarter-final appearances in 1970 and 1971.
 Following his annus mirabilis of 1975, Ashe never managed to sustain such a prolific rate of success.
-He added a further eight titles in the next three years, though.
-The last title of his career, in 1978, came at a tournament in Los Angeles on the now defunct carpet surface.
-He finished with a singles win/loss record of 1138-371.
+However, he added eight further titles in the next three years.
+The last title of his singles career, in 1978, came at a tournament in Los Angeles on the now-defunct carpet surface.

-Ashe has won two Grand Slam doubles titles.
+In addition, Ashe has won two Grand Slam doubles titles.
 The first of these was clinched at the 1971 French Open alongside compatriot Marty Reissen.
 They defeated another all-American pairing of Stan Smith and Tom Gorman.
-The Ashe/Reissen combination prevailing in an epic fifth set, 11-9.
+The Ashe/Reissen combination prevailed in an epic fifth set, 11-9.
 Six years had elapsed before Ashe became a multiple Grand Slam doubles champion.
 At the 1977 Australian Open, playing alongside Aussie favourite Tony Roche, they bested Charlie Pasarell and Erik van Dillen in straight sets.

 He also lost in three Grand Slam doubles finals: 1968 Wimbledon (with Andres Gimeno), 1970 French Open (with Pasarell) and 1971 Wimbledon (with Ralston).
-Ashe embellished his doubles CV with an additional 16 doubles titles at tour level, finishing with a 323/176 win/loss record.
+Ashe embellished his doubles CV with an additional 16 doubles titles at the tour level, finishing with a 323/176 win/loss record.
 His highest doubles ranking was 15.

 Ashe retired in 1980.
 He led a varied and substantive post-tennis life until his tragic early passing.
 The erudite Statesider used those skills to foster a career in print and broadcast journalism.
 A role with the Washington Post and Time Magazine soon followed his tennis career.
 He also worked as a tennis summariser for both ABC and HBO on American television, a role that lasted until a few months before he passed.